Tim Key

-Timothy Key (born 2 September 1976) is an English poet, comedian, actor and screenwriter.
+Timothy Key is an English poet, comedian, actor, and screenwriter.
 He has performed at the Edinburgh Festival Fringe, both as a solo act and as part of the comedy group Cowards, and plays Sidekick Simon in various Alan Partridge film and television projects.
-In 2009, he won the Edinburgh Comedy Award and was nominated for the Malcolm Hardee Award for Comic Originality.
+In 2009, he won the Edinburgh Comedy Award, and was nominated for the Malcolm Hardee Award for Comic Originality.

-Early life
+Early life and education

-Key was born on 2 September 1976, in Cambridge.
-He grew up in Impington, Cambridgeshire, and was educated at Impington Village College before moving on to Hills Road Sixth Form College in Cambridge and then the University of Sheffield, where he studied Russian.
+Timothy Key was born in Cambridge and grew up in Impington, Cambridgeshire.

+He was educated at Impington Village College before moving on to Hills Road Sixth Form College in Cambridge and then the University of Sheffield, where he studied Russian.
 Following graduation, he returned to Cambridge and joined the Cambridge Footlights, despite not being a student of Cambridge University.
 There he met Tom Basden, Stefan Golaszewski, and Lloyd Woolf, with whom he formed the sketch group Cowards.

 Career

 Stage

 Key's first appearance with the Footlights was in the stage production Far Too Happy in 2001.
 The cast, which included Mark Watson and Sophie Winkleman, took the show to the Edinburgh Festival Fringe and were nominated for the Edinburgh Comedy Award for Best Newcomer.
 Key has regularly attended Edinburgh ever since, performing in solo shows and collaborations.